-The man behind it all was Philip Conrad Vincent – a mechanical genius, a man in a rush – who walked away from his studies at Cambridge University to build the world’s fastest standard motorcycle.
+The man behind it all was Philip Conrad Vincent – a true maverick, a man in a rush – who walked away from his studies at Cambridge University to build his ground-breaking motorcycles aged just 19-years old.

-But just as his machines were beginning to set the world alight, a serious accident testing a Rapide model at high speed left him in a coma for months.
+But just as his machines were beginning to set the world alight in the post-war period, a serious accident testing a Rapide model of his own design left him in a coma for months.

-The extent and consequences of Vincent’s injuries have never been fully revealed – until now.
+The extent and consequences of his injuries have never been fully revealed – until now.

 ‘Sometimes an automotive designer just hits a home run’

-SpeedisExpensive is told by those who were there, who built the bikes and knew Philip Vincent and co-designer, Phil Irving.
+SpeedisExpensive is told, in part, by those who were there – the people who built the bikes, who knew and worked with Philip Vincent and his gifted co-designer, Phil Irving.

-The surviving factory veterans tell how, against the odds, the motorcycles – ‘each one built like a Grand Prix machine’ – were designed and produced in a leaky factory with antiquated equipment in a war-ravaged, post-war Britain.
+The surviving factory veterans relate how, against the all the odds, motorcycles ‘built like Grand Prix machines’ were produced from a leaky factory with antiquated equipment.

-American record-setter Marty Dickerson describes how his semi-official, illegal street racing in 1940s America, including a drag race with the Police, helped make the 1000cc Vincent the most talked-about motorcycle in the USA.
+American record-setter Marty Dickerson tells us how his street racing in 1940s America – including a victorious drag race with motorcycle cops – helped make the 1000cc Vincent the most talked-about motorcycle in the USA.

-Motor-racing legend John Surtees goes into candid detail about his career as an apprentice at Stevenage; his heroic efforts to help win speed records at Montlhéry – and how his father predicted the early demise of the company after the crash that robbed Vincent of the ability to ride a motorcycle.
+The late John Surtees – in his final major interview – goes into candid detail about his career as an apprentice at Stevenage; his heroic efforts to help win speed records at Montlhéry and how his father foresaw the early demise of the company.

 And celebrated sculptor Jeff Decker describes the men behind the bikes as ‘geniuses… automotive designers who hit a home-run’ – and lifts the lid on Rollie Free’s amazing world record run in 1948.
-The picture of Free at 150mph, clad only in swimming trunks and sneakers for reduced wind-resistance, has been called ‘the most iconic image in motorcycling’.
+The picture of Free at 150mph, clad only in swimming trunks, has been called ‘the most iconic image in motorcycling’.